-It should be noted that the links above relate to the associated documents as at September 2022 and there may be later versions available on our website.
-The links will be updated and also embedded for our audited accounts in September 2023.
+It should be noted that the links above relate to the latest published versions of each document at the point of completion of this report and there may be later versions available on our website.

 Acknowledgement

 I wish to record my thanks to staff within the HSCP for their co-operation in producing the audited Annual Report and Accounts in accordance with the prescribed timescale.
 In particular the support of the Accountancy and Policy & Performance staff within the partnership are gratefully acknowledged.